VanshajSaxena/vanshaj-saxena-hugo/content/about.md

 topics: [Java, Linux]
 showBreadcrumb: false
 ---
 A Developer, Administrator, and GNU/Linux geek.
 I am passionate about software, development tools and open-source constantly exploring their boundaries and my own.
-I learn through books, documentation and articles.
+I learn through documentation, books and articles.

 I like approaching to problem with all non-conventional ways of solution you might _not_ think of.